sannonaragao/HiperBoot/README.md

     }
 }
 ```

+You can use HiperBoot without the custom repository factory and I will provide examples about how to do it soon.

 ### Step 3 - Extend from HiperBootRepository
 Last thing to do is simply extend from the HiperBootRepository interface, mirroring the familiar Spring repository pattern.
 This extension not only equips your repository with all the standard JpaRepository methods, but also enriches it with HiperBoot's advanced features.